 “The Christmas spirit coming from this [concert] was great,” Ni Chochlain said.
 “I think everyone can give a little and give back, in some way or another.”

 Viewers felt the joy as well.
 As parents looked on at their students singing, it made them happy to see their students being included.
-Robin Urenko, the mother of a special education student, was pleased to see her son connecting with others.
+Robin Urenko, the mother of a special education student, felt pleased to see her son connecting with others.

 “I just think it’s such a nice piece of inclusion, for the kids to be included in something like this that they wouldn’t otherwise have had the opportunity to be involved in,” Urenko said.
 “This was the nicest Christmas show that I’ve ever seen.”